For your patients, every scar is a victory

 Standardization is the key to care

-A transplant patient’s journey can span several healthcare facilities, including transplant centers that may be far away from the coordinated care of one’s local specialist.
-The use of different testing methodologies across various sites makes it difficult to compare viral load results, not to mention that values are not always reported in the World Health Organization (WHO) international standard for ease of commutability.
+A transplant patient’s journey often spans several healthcare facilities, including transplant centers far away from the care of their local specialist.
+In addition, these sites may not use the same testing methodologies, making it difficult to compare viral load results.
+This can be further complicated if some sites do not report results using the World Health Organization (WHO) International Standards.

 See why result standardization is important for patient follow-up